jinyyy666/AR_Miner/README.md

 The notebook is used as a demo/report for our project.
 We import the code into the notebook.

-The main flow of our notebook cells are : 1) NLP Based Preprocessing; 2) Naive Bayes/SVM Based Filtering; 3) LDA topic clustering; 4) Ranking algorithms for importance
+The main code flow of our notebook includes :

+1) NLP Based Preprocessing;
+2) Naive Bayes/SVM Based Filtering;
+3) LDA topic clustering;
+4) Ranking algorithms for importance

 ### Dataset